7-Eleven Clerk Fatally Shot by Robber in Whittier Identified by Family; Suspect Still at Large

 "In the short time he was in California, he never argued with anyone and never raised his voice.
 He quietly did all the work his boss told him and he never complained," the fundraising page says.

-The GoFundMe page, created Sunday morning, had raised more than $8,000 by the afternoon.
+The GoFundMe page, created Sunday morning, had raised more than $21,000 by the evening.

 Anyone with information about the incident can contact detectives at 562-567-9281.
 Tips may also be submitted anonymously to L.A.
 Regional Crime Stoppers at 800-222-8477.